Body Count (band): Touring and debut album (1991–1992)

 Ice-T introduced the band at Lollapalooza in 1991, devoting half of his set to his hip hop songs, and half to Body Count songs, increasing his appeal with both alternative music fans and middle-class teenagers.
-Some considered the Body Count performances to be the highlight of the tour.
+Ice-T described it as "the best tour I've been on in my life as far as the music thing" and some considered the Body Count performances to be the highlight of the tour.
 The group made its first album appearance on Ice-T's 1991 solo album O.G.
 Original Gangster.
 The song, "Body Count", was preceded by a spoken introduction in which Ice-T responds to allegations that he had "sold out" by incorporating rock elements into his rap albums by pointing out that rock music originated with African-American artists such as Chuck Berry, Bo Diddley and Little Richard, in addition to stating that "as far as I'm concerned, music is music.
 I don't look at it as rock, R&B, or all that kind of stuff.
 I just look at it as music. [...]
 I do what I like and I happen to like rock 'n' roll, and I feel sorry for anybody who only listens to one form of music".

 Body Count's self-titled debut album was released on Sire/Warner Bros.
 Records on March 31, 1992.
 On the strength of the album, Body Count toured internationally, developing a strong following.
-When the group performed in Milan, Italy, some of the punks in the crowd began spitting at Ernie C. Ice-T attempted to calm the situation by telling the crowd not to spit, but the spitting continued.
-As the band prepared to play "Cop Killer", Ice-T identified an audience member who spit in his direction; Ice-T responded by rushing into the crowd and punching the spitter.
-As the band began to play, some of the audience began fighting with Ice-T. Body Count escaped the crowd mid-song, and the promoter immediately shut the concert down.

-Outside the venue, angry audience members trashed the band's tour bus.
-The band hailed a taxicab, but its driver abandoned the cab when the mob surrounded the taxi and shot at it, leading the promoter, representing Body Count, to steal the taxi in order to escape, abandoning it and their tour coats a mile away from the venue.
-The promoters representant was Rolf Stahlhofen, who later became the singer of the German multiplatinum selling band Söhne Mannheims.
-They hailed another cab, and the driver attempted to take them back to the venue until the band screamed at the driver to take them to the hotel.
-The incident was the subject of much controversy and coverage on Italian television.
-The band appeared on a Milan radio station, where the disc jockey told his audience, "Some clowns tried to ruin his concert.
-We should be angry at them.
-Ice-T is a guest in our country, we invited him to do all these sold-out shows, and we love him!"
-Several Italian fans apologized for the behavior of the Milan audience.